U.S. Savings Bond

 What if my savings bond(s) gets lost or stolen?

 You must send a letter to our office with the following information: your name, SSN, current mailing address, phone number, dates of bonds and authorized signature, explaining what has occurred.
-The State Controller's Office will provide you with a listing of U.S. Savings Bonds issued for the period cited in your letter and a form that you can use to contact the Department of Treasury Bureau of Public Debit.
+The State Controller's Office will provide you with a listing of U.S. Savings Bonds issued for the period cited in your letter and a form that you can use to contact the Bureau of the Fiscal Service.

 The requestor’s letter should be mailed to the following address: